-According to the tech giant’s most recent financial results, Steve Jobs and his company have about $76.4-billion in cash in reserves.
-By comparison, data from U.S. Treasury Department indicate that the federal government country currently has an operating cash balance of $73.7-billion.
+According to the tech giant’s most recent financial results, Steve Jobs and co. have about $76.4 billion in cash reserves.
+By comparison, data from U.S. Treasury Department indicates that the federal government currently has an operating cash balance of $73.7 billion.

 As for Apple, it keeps raking in mountains of cash from sales of its wildly popular products, including iPads and iPhones.

-It is holding more money is reserve that any other US corporation – speculation is that it will have to redeploy this cash into some aggressive acquisitions.
+It is holding more money is reserve that any other U.S. corporation – speculation is that it will have to redeploy this cash into making some aggressive acquisitions.

-On the other hands, many US companies may be holding onto their cash positions as long as possible until they see some definite signs that the economy is actually rebounding.
+On the other hand, many U.S. companies may be holding onto their cash positions as long as possible until they see some definite signs that the economy is actually rebounding.